The Chosen (1981 film)

 The Chosen is a 1981 American drama film directed by Jeremy Kagan, based on the best-selling book of the same name by Chaim Potok, published in 1967.
 It stars Robby Benson, Barry Miller, Maximilian Schell and Rod Steiger.
-At the 1981 Montréal World Film Festival, the film won Grand Prix of the Americas, and Steiger won best actor.
+At the 1981 Montreal World Film Festival, the film won Grand Prix of the Americas, and Steiger won best actor.
 Analysis Film Releasing Corp and 20th Century Fox released it in the US in April 1982.